 There are over 12,000 UK companies backed by private capital, which currently employ over 2.2 million people in the UK.
 Over 55% of the businesses backed are outside London.

-Get in touch to discuss sponsorship opportunities.Contact sales@thebusinessdesk.com to get involved.
+Get in touch to discuss remaining sponsorship packages.Contact sales@thebusinessdesk.com to get involved.

 -